kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 energy = masked_yield_bitmap.sum()*pixel_area  # in kWh
 ```

-The difference in computing potential and actual yield is expressed in mask  $M_p$ and $M_a$ respectively.
+The key difference in computing potential and actual yield is the mask $M$.

-A mask is a set of pixels to include for the sum calculation.
+A mask is a set of pixel indices to include for the sum calculation.
+We will refer the building (-roof) mask and solar panel mask as $M_b$ and $M_s$ respectively.
-In case the full area of the roof is covered with solar panels, both masks are equal, i.e.  $M_p = M_a$.
+In case the roof fully is covered with solar panels, both masks are equal, i.e.  $M_b = M_s$.

 In the next two subsections, we briefly explore how to obtain those two masks.